asandnes1/compound_origin_generator/README.md

 # Compound Origin Generator

-I want to learn how to implement AI tools in Python applications.
-Therefore, this project aims to use AI to generate an origin story about a molecule whose data is extracted from Pubchem using PubChemPy.
+I wanted to learn how to implement AI tools in Python applications for pharmaceutical research.
+Therefore, I started this project to use AI to generate an origin story about a molecule whose data is extracted from Pubchem using PubChemPy.

 Components:
 - Input field